Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 re-issue the resize command.
-3. Not enough IPs in the virtual network subnet: When creating a pool with a UserSubscription Batch account with a virtual network, you must ensure that there are sufficient number of VMs in your subnet.
+3. Not enough IPs in the virtual network subnet: When creating a pool with a UserSubscription Batch account with a virtual network, you must ensure that there are sufficient number of available IPs in your subnet.
 Batch Shipyard will attempt to validate this on your behalf if you specify the subnet's address range in the configuration.
 You can attempt to change the address range of the subnet indpendently (if pre-created) and issue the resize command again if you encounter this issue.

 #### Compute Node appears to be stuck in `starting` state
 If you are using pools with `native` container support, compute nodes that